When Is the Best Time to Send Email Blasts?

 Want to make sure your email blasts have the highest potential for reach?
 Rosemont Media is highly experienced in generating and maintaining successful email marketing campaigns for medical and dental practices.
 For more individualized answers to your questions, or to let us help you with your email marketing needs, please feel free to contact us today so we can better customize a strategy based on the unique goals of your practice.

-Editor’s note: The original version of this post was published on July 22, 2014.
+Editor’s note: A previous version of this post was published on March 22, 2022.